akvelon/flutter-share-plugin/README.md

 # Flutter Share Plugin

-A Flutter plugin for both IOS and Android that provides ability to share plain text, links and local files.
+A Flutter plugin for both iOS and Android that provides ability to share plain text, links and local files.
 Multiple file share is also supported.

 # Screenshots